davidemurari/examplesIntroduction/README.md

 The directory has a sub-directory [ELM](pararealSIR/ELM/) where the scripts based on a coarse propagator which is an Extreme Learning Machine (ELM) are collected.
 In the sub-directory [flowMapNetwork](pararealSIR/flowMapNetwork/) we instead collect the code for a coarse propagator based on a similar procedure as the one followed for the harmonic oscillator above.
 The structure of this second sub-directory is essentially the same of the one for the harmonic oscillator, with a few additional scripts that also belong to the ELM sub-directory and we now describe.

 Here is the structure of the ELM directory:
-- [savedPlots](https://github.com/davidemurari/examplesIntroduction/tree/pararealSIR/ELM/savedPlots/) : this is the folder where the plots obtained while running the experiments are stored
 - [savedReports](https://github.com/davidemurari/examplesIntroduction/tree/pararealSIR/ELM/savedReports/) : this is the folder where a .txt file associated to the run is saved.
 This file describes the results of the run, in terms of timings and parameters.
 - [scripts](https://github.com/davidemurari/examplesIntroduction/tree/pararealSIR/ELM/scripts/) : this folder collects the scripts for the main experiment.
 We briefly comment on them:
     - [dynamics](https://github.com/davidemurari/examplesIntroduction/tree/pararealSIR/ELM/scripts/dynamics.py) : this script contains some utils to define the ODE for the SIR plroblem, and define the loss function based on the ODE residual